Skip to main content

 Dosage

-Your dose of perindopril depends on why you need the medicine.
-Take it how your doctor tells you to.
+Your dose of perindopril depends on why you're taking it.
+Always take it how your doctor tells you to.

-Perindopril comes as perindopril erbumine (also called perindopril tert-butylamine) or perindopril arginine.
-They both work in the same way, but the doses vary.
+There are 2 different types of perindopril.
+Perindopril erbumine (also called perindopril tert-butylamine) and perindopril arginine both work in the same way, but the doses vary.

 Dose for perindopril erbumine (also called perindopril tert-butylamine)